- practice questions

 Content last reviewed and updated on June 5, 2026.

-Every practice test mirrors your state’s real question count, passing score, and topic mix, so the format is familiar before you arrive at the DMV.
+Every practice test follows your state’s published question count, passing score, and topic mix, so the format is familiar before you arrive at the DMV.
+Questions are original educational examples, not official exam questions.

 Reviewed for accuracy